JetBrains/kotlin-web-site/docs/topics/numbers.md

 ## Integer types

 Kotlin provides a set of built-in types that represent numbers.
-For integer numbers, there are four types with different sizes and, hence, value ranges.
+For integer numbers, there are four types with different sizes and, hence, value ranges:

 | Type	 |Size (bits)| Min value| Max value|
 |--------|-----------|----------|--------- |